Swift’s typealias explained with five examples

 }

-Before we move on to the second tip, please note that you shouldn't go and create type aliases for every long type or closure in your code.
-Type aliases improve readability but in some cases, they also hurt discoverability.
+As you've seen in this first type, typealias can improve readability but in some cases they can hurt discoverability.
 In the case of the diffable data source typealias, this isn't much of a problem.
 In the closure case, this can be a bit more problematic.
-As with any technique, always consider your options carefully.
+As with any technique, always consider your options carefully and when in doubt favor clarity and obviousness.

 2. Communicate intention